 Farmers’ Guide to COVID-19 Relief, Farmers’ Legal Action Group

-A 47-page PDF guide that focuses on how various programs in the CARES Act can provide relief to farmers.
+An updated 63-page PDF guide that focuses on how various programs, including the CARES Act, can provide relief to farmers.

 Minnesota Disaster Recovery Loan Program, Minnesota Department of Agriculture Rural Finance Authority